 The Middle Fork is permitted and regulated by the Salmon Challis National Forest and the ID Fish and Game.
 To make a reservation, you need to go through the rec.gov system.
 Because there is significantly more demand than the regulated use capacity, you will need to enter into a lottery system on Rec.gov to be drawn for the date you want.
 Make sure to have your reservation in the lottery before December.
 Once you have your reservation confirmation, you need to get your permit at the guard station before launching for your trip.
 Don’t miss you meeting the previous afternoon at 3:30 if you when you select your assigned camps.

 If you are fishing or hunting, make sure to observe all ID Fish and Game Regulations.
-Will will need a license which you can buy in Stanley, ID at McCoy’s Tackle shop.
+You will need a license which you can buy in Stanley, ID or online at Idaho Fish and Game's Online Licensing Page.

 The Middle Fork is in a Wilderness Area, as well as a Wild and Scenic River corridor.
 This means that it is regulated with a leave no trace policy.
 The Forest Service representative at your launch point will give you a briefing on the Leave No Trace policy.
 You will need a fire pan, groover, and a way to carry your trash with you.